Opinion | With Biden standing firm, Putin must wonder: Where’s Trump when I need him?

 The precise opposite appears to be true.

 Putin might have hoped that amassing nearly 200,000 troops along the Ukrainian border and coastline would split the transatlantic alliance and perhaps extract a pledge that Ukraine, or what remains of it, will never join NATO.
-Instead, this demand was met with a flat “no.” And all of NATO’s major players are on the same page.
+Instead, this demand was met with a flat no. And all of NATO’s major players are on the same page.

 The Russian president, a former KGB agent, might have thought he could secretly fabricate a “justification” for invading by having his operatives stage “false flag” attacks against Russian-speaking people in eastern Ukraine.
 The Biden administration countered with transparency, making public U.S. intelligence assessments of exactly how Putin was concocting such a pretext for war.
 The administration also shared intelligence that Russian forces would target a specific hit list of pro-Western political leaders and influencers.